maelfabien/maelfabien.github.io/_posts/2019-6-29-Explorium.md

 ![image](https://maelfabien.github.io/assets/images/expl_6.png)

-There is a large importance of the 2 features extracted by the PCA on the embedding.
-Including them at that point might not be a good idea.
-We might need to fine-tune the Word2Vec embedding for our use case.
-A similar approach with a PCA on a Tf-Idf has been tested and brought similar results.
+The 2 features extracted by the PCA on the embedding are the most important.
+Including them at that point might not be a good idea as we would need to fine-tune the Word2Vec embedding for our use case.
+A similar approach with a PCA on a Tf-Idf has been tested and has given similar results.

 > This highlights a major limitation in the dataset itself.
-This open source library focuses on european art between the 3rd and the 19th century, and includes mostly religious art.
-Therefore, the titles, the pictures and some characteristics are quite similar accross artists.
+This open source catolog focuses on European art between the $$ 3^{rd} $$ and the $$ 19^{th} $$ century, and maily includes religious art.
+Therefore, the titles, the pictures and certain characteristics are quite similar across artists.
 Pre-trained models require fine-tuning, and feature engineering needs to be done wisely.

 # Exploiting the images

 The URL column contains a link to download the images.
-By clicking on a link, we end up on the webpage of the painting.
+By clicking on a link, we access the webpage of the painting.

 ![image](https://maelfabien.github.io/assets/images/expl_8.png)

 If you click on the image, you can notice how the URL changes.
-We now have a direct access to the image :
+We now have direct access to the image :

 ![image](https://maelfabien.github.io/assets/images/expl_7.png)